sensu/sensu-docs-legacy/0.9/adding_a_check.md

 To add a check we need to take a number of steps:

-* Install the check script or command on the client.
+* Install the check script on the client
-* Define the check on the Sensu server.
+* Create the check definition on the Sensu server
 * Subscribe the Sensu client to the check.

-## Install check script on the client
+## Install the check script on the client

 We need a script for the Sensu client to execute in order to check the condition we're interested in.
 The protocol for check scripts is the